lee-vtruong/LU-decomposition-tool/README.md

 3. Make your changes and commit them with clear messages.
 4. Push your changes to your fork.
 5. Submit a pull request.

-Potential areas for improvement:

-- Add support for partial pivoting for better numerical stability
-- Implement additional matrix decomposition methods (e.g., QR, Cholesky)
-- Add export functionality for matrices and steps
-- Improve the fraction display algorithm for more complex fractions